catriverr/gmeng-sdk/readme.md

-    make compile-windows (builds your target file / cross compiled to windows) make compile-file filename=<file.cpp> (builds the file defined in filename) make compile-file-windows filename=<file.cpp> (builds the file defined in filename, for windows target) make compile-script filename<file.cc> (buidls the file defined in filename, as a NOBLE shared library script) make build (builds the target in Production mode, all scripts in the scripts/src directory and your target will be compiled)
+    make compile-windows (builds your target file / cross compiled to windows) make compile-file filename=<file.cpp> (builds the file defined in filename) make compile-file-windows filename=<file.cpp> (builds the file defined in filename, for windows target) make compile-script filename=<file.cc> (builds the file defined in filename, as a NOBLE shared library script) make build (builds the target in Production mode, all scripts in the scripts/src directory and your target will be compiled)
 options:
     make [debug] [no-ncurses] [use-external] [warnings] [all/test/test2/compile/compile-windows/compile-file/compile-file-windows/compile-script/build]